 In Westron (the tongue of men), its name is translated as Kingsfoil, while in the Elven Quenya language, it is called Asëa Aranion.

 At long last, weary of Middle Earth, the majority of the remaining Noldor Elves take ship for the Uttermost West.
-Their company includes the bearers of the three Elven Rings; Galadriel, Elrond and Gandalf; and also the hobbits Bilbo and Frodo Baggins, who carried the One Ring.
+Their company includes the bearers of the three Elven Rings; Galadriel, Elrond and Gandalf; and also the hobbits Bilbo and Frodo Baggins, who had each borne the One Ring.

 It is an occasion both of sadness and of the rewards of victory, as the peace of the West means forsaking Middle Earth and all there whom they love, forevermore.
 The departure is witnessed by Frodo’s three closest friends, Merry, Pippin and Sam Gamgee.